-- Escape preamble-Tells the Card Printer Driver that the text characters following are part of an embosser escape and not text for rendering on the card. - Embosser font number-The font number CE systems use to specify the emboss or indent character set, the front or back of the card, and in some cases the supply to use. - Emboss/Indent position-Two values that specify the starting location of the emboss/indent operation. - Emboss data-The text to be embossed or indented at a given location using the font number specified.
+- Escape preamble-Tells the Card Printer Driver that the text characters following are part of an embosser escape and not text for rendering on the card. - Embosser font number-The font number CE systems use to specify the emboss or indent character set, the front or back of the card, and in some cases the supply to use.
+This does not apply to rear indent printers. - Emboss/Indent position-Two values that specify the starting location of the emboss/indent operation. - Emboss/indent data-The text to be embossed or indented at a given location using the font number specified.

-Embosser Escape Syntax
+Escape Syntax